Compare Differences between Cornell Nurse Call Systems

 - The travel time and time spend with each resident

 - What each staff member did with a resident

-Comparing and contrasting response time can with Inform improves staff accountability, response time, and the satisfaction of residents, family, and staff.
+Comparing and contrasting response time with Inform improves staff accountability, response time, and the satisfaction of residents, family, and staff.

 Rescue Assistance Call Systems